Send Close Add comments: (status displays here)

 Many people think of two choices.
 A third choice is at the heart of computer science and statistics.
 It may already be known what is there, or it may have been determined that it is not necessary.

-64. Conditional evaluation
+64. Short-circuit conditional evaluation

 In discussions, it may be the case that B is a "red herring" and does not matter.
-The only thing that matters is A.
+The only thing that matters is A. Here are some tautologies often used in programming (as algebraic transformations).

 65. Other verses